axeleroy/self-host-planning-poker/README.md

 #### Run unit tests

-After initalizing the virtual environment, run this command in the `flask/` directory:
+After initializing the virtual environment, run this command in the `flask/` directory:
 ```sh
 python -m unittest
 ```